-Ketorolac Tromethamine Injection, USP is available for intravenous (IV) or intramuscular (IM) administration as: 15 mg in 1 mL (1.5%) and 30 mg in 1 mL (3%) in sterile solution; 60 mg in 2 mL (3%) of ketorolac tromethamine in sterile solution is available for intramuscular administration only.
-The solutions contain 10% (w/v) alcohol, USP, and 6.68 mg, 4.35 mg, and 8.70 mg, respectively, of sodium chloride in sterile water.
+Ketorolac Tromethamine Injection , USP is available for intravenous (IV) or intramuscular (IM) administration as 60 mg in 2 mL (3%) of ketorolac tromethamine in sterile solution is available for intramuscular administration only.
+The solutions contain 10% (w/v) alcohol, USP, and 6.68 mg, 4.35 mg and 8.70 mg respectively, of sodium chloride in sterile water.
 The pH range is 6.9 to 7.9 and is adjusted with sodium hydroxide and/or hydrochloric acid.
-The sterile solutions are clear, colorless to slight yellow in color.
+The sterile solutions are clear to slightly yellow in color.